biagioPiraino/scripts/README.md

 # scripts-setup-go-rest-api
-An automated bash script to setup a mux REST API with Postgre SQL as database
+An automated bash script to setup a mux REST API with Postgre SQL as database.